AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/create-folders.md

 ---
-description: Learn how to create folders and subfolders in Workspace
+description: Learn how to create folders and subfolders in Analysis Workspace.
 keywords: Analysis Workspace
 title: Create Folders
 feature: Workspace Basics